nnakul/skip-thought-vectors/README.md

 *SKIP_THOUGHTS_ARCH.py* source code implements *Skip Thoughts Model* architecture.
 The model was trained for *80 epochs*, that took almost *32 hours*.
 The learning rate was reduced discretely from *0.01* to *0.0001* (the bold orange line indicates the point when learning rate was reduced from 0.01 to 0.001).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="https://user-images.githubusercontent.com/66432513/120628730-a7816600-c482-11eb-834c-e5774380c5b9.png" width = '450' height = '320'>

+The training text corpus consists of books of various genres, taken from the <a href = "https://www.gutenberg.org/"> *Gutenberg Project* </a>.
+Though the training corpus originally has about 96,000 sentences, only the first 12,000 are used to train the model so as to restrict the vocabulary to a relatively smaller size (*11,901*).

+## Vocabulary Expansion